About the CODART Canon

 CODART seeks to place 100 works of art in the limelight.
 Works from our field: Dutch and Flemish art from ca. 1350 to 1750 from a range of disciplines: paintings, prints, drawings, sculptures and applied arts.

-To ensure that the Canon provides a wide-ranging picture of the entire field of Dutch and Flemish art, a particular weight will be attached to each discipline, so that a representative number of objects will be chosen from each category.
-This means, for instance, that if all the drawings in the survey were to be eliminated during the voting procedure, a certain percentage of the drawings that received most votes will nonetheless be added after voting has concluded.
+To ensure that the Canon provides a wide-ranging picture of the entire field of Dutch and Flemish art, a particular weight has been attached to each discipline.
+It set the numbers per category at 60 paintings, 10 drawings, 10 prints, 10 sculptures and 10 works of applied art, so that a representative number of objects is chosen from each category.

 The public vote

 We are particularly grateful to the Friends of CODART Foundation for their contribution to the CODART Canon project.
 We wish to thank the members of the CODART program committee for their enthusiasm and hard work, and the board of CODART for having faith in our wild plans and supporting them.
-We thank individual CODART members for sharing their expertise: Yvonne Bleyerveld, Peter van der Coelen, Nico Van Hout en Bieke van der Mark.
-We also want to thank the RKD – the Netherlands Institute for Art History, the Rijksmuseum Amsterdam, the Mauritshuis in The Hague, Teylers Museum in Haarlem, and of course, all the CODART members who have taken the time, or are doing so, to build up their own CODART Canon.
+We thank individual CODART members for sharing their expertise: Yvonne Bleyerveld, Peter van der Coelen, Nico Van Hout and Bieke van der Mark.
+We also want to thank the RKD (the Netherlands Institute for Art History), the Rijksmuseum Amsterdam, the Mauritshuis in The Hague, Teylers Museum in Haarlem, and of course, all the CODART members who have taken the time to select their own CODART Canon.

 Van Ons, Amsterdam – web design and development